 Scholarships are available

-In this 6 hour workshop, we explore whiteness, modern European American culture, and our root cultures as dimensions of our identity.
+In this 12 hour workshop over 6 weeks, we explore whiteness, modern European American culture, and our root cultures as dimensions of our identity.

 We ask such questions as: